 Now your layer is all white!
 However, if you would like to “slim” down your mask, you can do these steps.
 Though, if you are happy with the result here, you can skip this part.

-Right click the thumbnail of the layer in the layers pallet.
+Right click the thumbnail of the layer in the layers panel.
 Choose “Select Pixels.”

 Layer > Layer Mask > Reveal Selection